waitinfuture/emapreduce/intl.en-US/User Guide/OSS ACL.md

 E-MapReduce supports using RAM to isolate the data of different sub-accounts.
 The procedures are shown as follows:

-1. Log on to the [Alibaba Cloud RAM Management console](https://ram.console.aliyun.com/).
+1. Log on to the [Alibaba Cloud RAM console](https://ram.console.aliyun.com/).
-2. Create the sub-account in RAM with the process in [How to create the sub-account in RAM](../../../../intl.en-US/Quick Start/Create a RAM user.md#).
+2. Create the sub-account in RAM with the process in [How to create a sub-account in RAM](../../../../intl.en-US/Quick Start/Create a RAM user.md#).
 3. In the left-side navigation pane, click **policies** to enter the page of policy management.
 4. Click **Custom Policy**.
 5. In the upper-right corner, click **Create Authorization Policy** enter the authorization policy creation page.
 Create the policy according to the prompted steps.
 You can create as many policies as the sets of authorization control you need.